vihoikka/Cas10_prober/README.md

 2. HMM profiles and related protein alignments are provided in the msa_050523 -folder.
 Use Hmmer to hmmpress the HMM databases:
 - (```hmmpress effectors_050523.hmm```)
 - (```hmmpress all_cas10s.hmm```)

 and modify paths (anything starting with "/media/volume/") to point to the databases.
 Also modify the hmm_msa_folder variable in the script to point to the directory with the alignments.

 4. Point the genomes_folder to the root of your downloaded genomes
-5. Run using the following command, adjusing core count to your needs:
+5. Run using the following command, adjusting core count to your needs:

 ```
 snakemake --snakefile cas10_prober.smk --use-conda --cores 40 --config protein_clustering="False" getGenomesBy="local" genome_mode="all" cas10_anchor="True" --rerun-triggers mtime
 ```

 If you have trouble, please raise an issue at Github!